Why Your Projects Fail

 There are many reasons why projects fail.
 Companies often find pitfalls with projects due to poor planning, misunderstanding financials and ignoring risk management.
 Here are some ideas on how to avoid them and, if you are already in one, how you can climb out of it.

 It is not uncommon for projects to fail.
-The main cause of failing is attributed to management problems, regarding the way a project is approached.
+The main cause of failure is attributed to management problems, regarding the way a project is approached.
 There is an infinite number of reasons why projects may fail.
 Here are the top 6 reasons why your project fails and what it takes to succeed:

 A lack of a solid project plan concerning time management and poorly defined project goals often lead to a failure of the project in the end.
-Final deadlines that are impossible to meet because of too much work and a lack of time, as well as unrealistic expectations are causing the project to fail.
+Final deadlines that are impossible to meet because of too much work and a lack of time, as well as unrealistic expectations, are causing the project to fail.

 Insufficient organisation of the budget puts the project at risk.
 Calculated costs in early stages of the project may seem to look fine at first, but underestimating the extent of the project and not having a financial backup plan for unexpected mistakes that might occur, can cause the budget to overrun quickly.